Jewish Genealogy in Italy

 Surnames of the Jews of Pitigliano

-This country town was for some years a "land of refuge" where Jews could live in peace.
-A peace that carne to an end in 1608, when the Orsini family ceded Pitigliano the to Medici family in exchange for Monte San Savino.
+This peace came to an end in 1608, when the Orsini family ceded Pitigliano the to Medici family in exchange for the lands of Monte San Savino.

 As a result, in 1622 the Jews of Pitigliano were forced into the ghetto and were required to wear distinctive badge (a red hat for men and a red sign on the sleeve for women).